ABOUT US

 Olga Filatova

-Research Fellow at the Faculty of Biology, Moscow State University (Russia).
+Postdoctoral Research Fellow at the University of Southern Denmark (Denmark).
 She has been studying the cultural evolution of orca dialects and participated in the winter fieldwork (2013-2015) as an acoustician and has been our collaborator on analysis of Icelandic orca acoustic recordings.

 FUNDING